Non-perpetual Eternal Inflation and the Emergent de Sitter Swampland Conjecture: Non-perpetual eternal inflation.

+Following that, one can separate the total number of e-folds into two parts by considering the period before reaching the CMB observational scales (probing approximately $7$ e-folds around the pivot scale) and the evolution from the pivot scale to the end of inflation explicitly as:

+Here, the first term $N_{*}$ is the number of e-folds from the time the pivot scale crosses the horizon to the end of inflation ($k\geq k_{*}$) and usually takes values around $50-60$ e-folds to explain the current data \cite{Liddle:2003as}.
+The second term, $\Bar{N}$, is of interest in the eternal inflation era, assuming it takes place long before the observational reach of our scales ($k \ll k_{*}$).
+Since a successful solution of the horizon problem requires $\Delta N > N_{*}$, it follows that $\Bar{N} \neq 0$.

+When $\delta \phi_{\textrm{cl}} < |\delta \phi_{\textrm{qu}}|$, the inflaton field, responsible for driving inflation, can move both backward and forward with equal ease, swayed by the random whims of quantum fluctuations.
+If it moves backward, the return journey allows the universe to expand exponentially, creating new patches with similar quantum jumps.
+This scenario, where some regions remain in a state of never-ending inflation, is referred to as `perpetual eternal inflation.'
+Each exiting patch spawns countless others before it departs, perpetuating the inflationary process on a grand cosmic scale.

+Yet, even in this seemingly endless inflation, there is an underlying certainty.
+The potential landscape exerts a pull towards its minimum, ensuring that every point in space will eventually find its way out of the inflationary phase.
+Thus, while inflation ends everywhere, the duration varies across different points, i.e. different $\Bar{N}$ values.
+Consequently, the ansatz (\ref{eq2}) is quantitatively valid for assuming a case where the curvature perturbation is continuously reducing until enough e-folds have occurred to reach the pivot scale, thereby determining the minimum necessary total number of e-folds.
+Thus,} examining eq. (\ref{eq2}) yields an alternative insight when solving for $n_{\textrm{s}}$:

-Considering constraints from CMB observational limits, denoted as $n_{\textrm{s,max}} > n_s > n_{\textrm{s,min}}$, we establish upper and lower bounds on the total e-folds number:
+Considering constraints from CMB observational limits, denoted as $n_{\textrm{s,max}}{(k_{*})} > n_{\textrm{s}}{(k_{*})} > n_{\textrm{s,min}}{(k_{*})}$, we establish upper and lower bounds on the total e-folds number:

-For the local perspective, adhering to the shallowest curvature perturbations limit for an eternal inflation phase with a finite lifetime ($P_{\mathcal{R}} \approx 1$) and considering the observational value ($68\%,$ Planck TT,TE,EE+lowE+lensing) \cite{Planck:2018jri,Planck:2018vyg}, $n_s = 0.9649 \pm 0.0042$, the derived boundaries allow for the values of the total number of e-folds:
+{From a} local perspective, adhering to the shallowest curvature perturbations limit for an eternal inflation phase with a finite lifetime ($P_{\mathcal{R}} \approx 1$) and considering the observational value ($68\%,$ Planck TT,TE,EE+lowE+lensing) \cite{Planck:2018jri,Planck:2018vyg}, $n_{\textrm{s}} = 0.9649 \pm 0.0042$, the derived boundaries allow for the values of the total number of e-folds:

-We refer to this stage as 'non-perpetual eternal inflation,' characterized by a finite lifetime due to the curvature perturbation reaching its shallowest limit.
+We refer to this stage as `non-perpetual eternal inflation,' characterized by a finite lifetime due to the curvature perturbation reaching its shallowest limit.
 Influenced by a tachyonic instability \cite{Kinney:2018kew}, this finite duration is perceived locally as non-perpetual, indicating a constrained existence for eternal inflation.

 Similarly, quantum diffusion typically refers to the spread or dispersion of quantum fields.
 At its essence, it encapsulates the stochastic evolution of scalar fields during inflation.
 Since the quantum perturbations $\delta \phi_{\textrm{qu}}$ are stretched during inflation, they effectively appear as a nearly homogeneous classical field with a magnitude \cite{Linde:2007jn}: